stefanhuber/txgen/README.md

 ## CLI example 2

-Similar to the above example, but with a different regex and no width specified (width is dynamicall calculated based on length of generated text).
+Similar to the above example, but with a different regex and no specified width (width is dynamically calculated based on length of generated text).
+The files are placed inside the output folder `./serial-numbers`.

 ```bash
 txgen -b ./backgrounds -f ./fonts -o ./serial-numbers -p "[A-NP-Z0-9#][A-NP-Z0-9\-]{2,10}[A-NP-Z0-9]?" --number 500 -h 64 -a 10 -d